Skip to main content

 • Refine in the same thread when you are adjusting tone, length, or details on existing content.
 The assistant keeps the full context.

-• Start a new thread when you are switching to a completely different topic or campaign.
+• Start a new thread when you are switching to a completely different topic or workstream.
 A fresh thread avoids confusion from prior context.

 • Watch the context limit indicator.
 Each thread has a circular context meter visible in the chat.
 As the conversation grows, the circle fills up.
-When it reaches the limit, start a new thread.
-The assistant loses accuracy in long threads once context is full.
-Your brand context and corrections carry over automatically, so you only need to repeat the task-specific details.
+When it reaches the limit, daoco automatically compacts older context so the thread can continue.
+You will see a brief “Compacting chat context” status, then the conversation resumes.
+See Context management for details.